 Your waiting period is the minimum period of time you must be totally disabled or partially disabled as a result of the same or related illness or injury before you're eligible to claim a disability benefit.

 The longer the waiting period you choose, the lower your premium will be.

-We offer waiting periods of four, eight, 13 or 26 weeks.
+We offer waiting periods of four, eight, 13, 26 weeks or two years.